Table of contents

 If you open many apps and keep them running in the background, your phone will run out of memory.
 As a result, apps will start shutting down, your battery will be acting weird and draining way too fast, and the phone will be hot to touch.

-Editor’s note: You don’t need to open many apps to experience this.
-Just one RAM-hungry game or app could be enough to considerably slow down an older or less powerful device.
+You don’t need to open many apps to experience this.
+One RAM-hungry game or app could considerably slow down an older or less powerful device.

 3. Poor cell phone reception